• Home

 Purposeful Practice

 Constant practice will improve numeracy and literacy skills.
 Practicing visualising, note taking, thinking while and before reading, and goal setting, are strategies in the literacy and numeracy toolkit.
 With every new learning activity it’s important to make every effort to understand and retain the information.
 Purposeful Practice (PP) requires an alert mind and attitude and a dedicated effort.
-So it is with building literacy and numeracy skills.
+This will help to build and consolidate literacy and numeracy skills.

 Intentional Reflection